geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 Note that there is no implementation problem with an Entity having so many documents that the IDs eventually cross over into the next category.
 For example, there is definitely the possibility of more than 100 Chapters, at which point there could be a chapterNum of 101, which would be the same as a gardenNum.
 That doesn't create any conflicts or problems internally in the system: unique IDs do not depend upon entities "staying in" their starting range.

-The goal of this numbering convention is simply to make the beta release database documents slightly easier to understand while the relative numbers of Chapters, Gardens, Crops, etc are low.
+The goal of this numbering convention is simply to make the 1.0 release database documents slightly easier to understand while the relative numbers of Chapters, Gardens, Crops, etc are low.
 Once we have hundreds of Chapters and tens of thousands of Gardeners, we will have outgrown the use of this simple partitioning to understand the data.

 Note that [Firebase recommends against creating documentIDs with lexicographically close ranges](https://firebase.google.com/docs/firestore/best-practices#hotspots).
 However, this recommendation applies only to situations with **high** levels of reads or writes.
-Even at scale, GGC will not be experience "high" levels of reads or writes (from a database point of view), so I am hopeful we can implement this numbering scheme, at least for the Beta Release.
+Even at scale, GGC will not be experience "high" levels of reads or writes (from a database point of view), so I am hopeful we can implement this numbering scheme, at least for the 1.0 Release.
 (If necessary, we could easily migrate to a randomized string for IDs in future if this actually becomes an database bottleneck.)

 ### Normalization and caching